Congress Democracy & Elections Executive Branch

 Gaps in Law Addressing the Death of a Contingent Election Candidate

-Another glaring issue would arise if a presidential or vice-presidential candidate in a contingent election were to die.
+Another glaring issue would arise if a presidential or vice presidential candidate in a contingent election were to die.
 This scenario would arise if a candidate died in the time period between the Electoral College meeting in mid-December and before the conclusion of the contingent election proceedings, which would start in early January.
 It is possible, though not guaranteed, that a deceased candidate could be replaced before the Electoral College meeting.
 Congress currently has no procedures for selecting a replacement candidate in a contingent election.

-This leaves a serious vulnerability in our electoral system: If a contingent election candidate dies, tens of millions of voters could effectively be disenfranchised, as their party—and consequently, their interests—would be eliminated from the presidential race.
+This leaves a serious vulnerability in our electoral system: If a contingent election candidate dies, tens of millions of voters could effectively be disenfranchised, as their party—and, consequently, their interests—would be eliminated from the presidential race.

 In theory, Congress could enact a Section 4 law following a candidate’s death.
-Professor Brian Kalt suggests in a comprehensive article that a statute enacting Section 4 should provide for a deceased presidential candidate’s vice-presidential running mate to automatically become the replacement in the House contingent election.
+Brian Kalt suggests in a comprehensive article that a statute enacting Section 4 should provide for a deceased presidential candidate’s vice presidential running mate to automatically become the replacement in the House contingent election.
 Kalt urged passage of such a law well in advance of when it might be needed, but the policy might still be implemented as a potential contingent election plays out.
 This approach honors the running mate’s role as an understudy, aligning with the presidential succession procedure outlined in the 25th Amendment.
 It facilitates a smoother transition of power by maintaining party continuity while also reducing the risk of gridlock or strategic behavior among House members that could arise if they were empowered to choose a replacement.

-However, this scenario could lead to complications because the running mate would likely be a candidate in the concurrent vice-presidential contingent election in the Senate.
-If the running mate transitioned from the vice-presidential candidacy to assume the presidential candidacy, their party would be unrepresented in the Senate contingent election.
+However, this scenario could lead to complications because the running mate would likely be a candidate in the concurrent vice presidential contingent election in the Senate.
+If the running mate transitioned from the vice presidential candidacy to assume the presidential candidacy, their party would be unrepresented in the Senate contingent election.
 This would not just eliminate the party’s chance of winning the vice presidency—it would also exclude the party from competing for the presidency if the House contingent election resulted in a deadlock.

-In the event of the death of a vice-presidential candidate in a contingent election, one potential solution would be to allow the presidential candidate to name a replacement.
-This approach would recognize the discretion presidential candidates have in choosing their running mates, as well as the president's authority, under the 25th Amendment, to nominate a replacement for a vice-presidential vacancy.
-Additionally, the Senate would act as a check, similar to Congress’s role under the 25th Amendment, in approving vice-presidential replacements.
+In the event of the death of a vice presidential candidate in a contingent election, one potential solution would be to allow the presidential candidate to name a replacement.
+This approach would recognize the discretion presidential candidates have in choosing their running mates, as well as the president's authority, under the 25th Amendment, to nominate a replacement for a vice presidential vacancy.
+Additionally, the Senate would act as a check, similar to Congress’s role under the 25th Amendment, in approving vice presidential replacements.

 As a practical matter, enacting a Section 4 law in the aftermath of a candidate’s death might face hurdles unless it was in the interest of the party that controlled both houses of Congress and the White House.
 If a deceased candidate’s party did not hold the White House and majorities in Congress, the opposite party could block a replacement from running in a contingent election, leaving the deceased candidate’s party and voters unrepresented.

-The lack of procedures in this area is especially problematic in light of the prevalence of political violence in this country, evidenced by the recent assassination attempts on former President Donald Trump.
+The lack of procedures in this area is especially problematic in light of the prevalence of political violence in this country, evidenced by the recent assassination attempts on former President Trump.
 As Kalt noted in 2016, the absence of a candidate-replacement law might encourage assassination plots.
 Without a Section 4 law in place, the incentive to assassinate a candidate may be stronger during contingent elections than at any other time in the presidential selection process.
 The 12th Amendment limits the pool of electable candidates in contingent elections, meaning that the removal of one candidate also eliminates their entire party from the race.
 The stakes are particularly high in a contingent election scenario, as candidates are effectively locked in, with no established replacement procedures.

 Uncertainties in Senate Contingent Elections

-The Senate’s role in selecting a vice president becomes particularly crucial if the House cannot elect a president before Inauguration Day, because the vice president-elect would then be next-in-line to the presidency.
+The Senate’s role in selecting a vice president becomes particularly crucial if the House cannot elect a president before Inauguration Day, because the vice president-elect would then be next in line to the presidency.
 However, internal Senate procedural rules like the filibuster could delay the voting process and impede the Senate’s ability to elect a vice president.
 To avoid this risk, a future Senate may consider amending its rules to preemptively ban the filibuster in contingent elections to help ensure a vote in this critical situation.
 Absent a rule change, a party with a slim Senate majority would likely lower the threshold to invoke cloture from 60 to 51—a process commonly referred to as the “nuclear option.”
 Without a change to the filibuster rules, the minority party in the Senate could block the chamber from selecting a vice president.
-This could result in the Speaker of the House, who might belong to the party in the Senate minority, becoming acting president on Inauguration Day if the House had failed to pick a president.
+This could result in the speaker of the House, who might belong to the party in the Senate minority, becoming acting president on Inauguration Day if the House had failed to pick a president.

 Because Congress has not acted in advance to address the uncertainties facing the contingent election process, many rules would likely be based on the political self-interest of the majority party in the House and Senate.
-The way Congress chooses to address these unresolved issues is consequential not only for the outcome of the election, but for the public’s faith in the process.
+The way Congress chooses to address these unresolved issues is consequential not only for the outcome of the election but also for the public’s faith in the process.

 Will Bernstein is a J.D. candidate at Fordham University School of Law and a member of Fordham’s Rule of Law Clinic.
 He holds a B.A. in Political Science from Washington University in St. Louis.